- Located 35 kms from the Key Lake Mine

 This project is has potential for the discovery of high grade unconformity style Uranium mineralization either basement-hosted like McArthur River or Arrow or sandstone-hosted like Cigar Lake.
 The area has numerous conductors and faults which act as both the conduit and the trap for potential Uranium mineralization.
 A number of structures and conductive targets have been identified from the Company’s exploration efforts.

 The Cree East Project was previously funded by a Korean consortium, comprising Hanwha Corporation, Korea Electric Power Corporation, Korea Resources Corporation and SK Energy Co.
 Ltd. In May 18, 2017, the company and its Korean partners entered into a buy back agreement.
-CanAlaska now owns a 100% interest in the Cree East uranium project.
+CanAlaska now owns 100% interest in the Cree East uranium project and is actively recruiting Joint Venture partners to advance exploration efforts on the project.